• Skip to primary navigation

 Instructions

-• Using sauté setting – add beef and sausage to pot along with onions, peppers, celery, and creole seasoning.
-As the meat begins to brown, break up as much as possible and cook until meat is browned thoroughly.
+• Turn the sauté setting to high on your Instant Pot.
+Add ground beef and sausage to pot along with onions, peppers, celery, and creole seasoning.
+As the meat begins to brown, break it up as much as possible and cook until meat is browned thoroughly.

-• Add rice to pot, along with chicken stock, and mix well.
+• Add rice to pot, along with chicken stock and apple cider vinegar, and mix well.
 Place thyme and bay leaves on top (so that you can easily remove them later).
 Lock lid and cook for 12 minutes at low pressure.

-• Once cook time is complete, allow pressure to release naturally (will take about 10 minutes).
+• Once the cook time is complete, allow the pressure to release naturally (which will take about 10 minutes).
+Then remove thyme sprigs and bay leaves.

-• Remove thyme sprigs and bay leaves, then mix.
-Finally, add green onions and parsley, then mix really well one last time.
+• Finally, add green onions and parsley, then mix really well one last time before serving.

 Video